aiidateam/aiida-core/docs/source/howto/plugins_develop.rst

 Quickstart
 ----------

-The fastest way to jumpstart an AiiDA plugin package is to use the `AiiDA plugin cutter <plugin-cutter>`_ in order to template the basic folder structure, already customized according to the desired name of your plugin, following AiiDA conventions.
+The fastest way to jumpstart an AiiDA plugin package is to use the `AiiDA plugin cutter <plugin-cutter_>`_ in order to template the basic folder structure, already customized according to the desired name of your plugin, following AiiDA conventions.

-Simply go to the `AiiDA plugin cutter <plugin-cutter>`_ and follow the usage instructions.
+Simply go to the `AiiDA plugin cutter <plugin-cutter_>`_ and follow the usage instructions.
-See also the `aiida-diff`_ demo plugin package for an in-depth explanation of the files & folders produced by the plugin cutter.
+See also the `aiida-diff`_ demo plugin package for an in-dept:rofl:h explanation of the files & folders produced by the plugin cutter.

 In the following, we explain some of the conventions implemented by the AiiDA plugin cutter.